Zhykos/cool-tools/README.md

 # Open the URL: http://localhost:9005 (Quarkus UI should be displayed)

 # ---
-# (7) Run the front-home
+# (7) Run the Shop front
 # Open a new terminal
-# See the README.md file in the front-home directory for more information
+# See the README.md file in the Shop-front directory for more information
 # Requires Node.js 21
-cd front-home
+cd Shop-front
 npm install
 npm run dev